lubojr/naucse.python.cz/lessons/beginners-en/first-steps/index.md

 {% filter solution %}

 What happened?
 Python "printed out" `Hello, world!` for you.
 It's an old programming tradition, going back to ~1970s.
 It is a traditional first command executed by people who are learning a given programming language, which illustrates the basic syntax of the language.

-In python one can simply execute `print("Hello, world!")`.
+In Python one can simply execute `print("Hello, world!")`.
 In other programming languages it might not be that simple!
 Feel free to search for examples of a "Hello world" code in C++, Java, HTML, JavaScript or other languages.

 {% endfilter %}

 ## Python basics

-Python can work as a simple calculator:
+Python can work as a simple calculator.
+Try running following commands in your Python and you should see these responses.

 ```pycon
 >>> 1